On this page

 Students are expected to abide by the College’s Drug Policy.

 • The misuse of medication or prescription drugs, including opiates/painkillers and other psychoactive drugs, is prohibited.
-This includes taking medication or prescription drugs that are not prescribed to you, taking more than the recommended dose, sharing prescriptions, or the use of prescriptions for a reason other than the intended use.
+This includes possession or consumption of medication or prescription drugs that are not prescribed to you, consumption of more than the recommended dose, sharing prescriptions, or the consumption of prescriptions for a reason other than the intended use.

-• The use and possession of drug paraphernalia are strictly prohibited in any Wheaton College residence hall or on any other premises; nor is it allowed at any College-sponsored event or activity off campus or any student organization event or activity.
+• The use and possession of drug paraphernalia are prohibited in any Wheaton College residence hall or on any other premises; nor is it allowed at any College-sponsored event or activity off campus or any Student Organization event or activity.
+Drug paraphernalia includes, but is not limited to any product which its intended use is for drug consumption (i.e. bong or pipe) or preparation for consumption (i.e. grinders and rolling papers).

 Failure to Comply